LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 -----------------

 Namespaces can no longer be instantiated.
 Instead you have to derive a class from :class:`Namespace`.
-The :var:`xmlprefix` argument from the constructor becomes a class attribute :attr:`xmlname` and the argument :var:`xmlname` becomes :attr:`xmlurl`.
+The :obj:`xmlprefix` argument from the constructor becomes a class attribute :attr:`xmlname` and the argument :obj:`xmlname` becomes :attr:`xmlurl`.

 Adding element classes to the namespace is now done with the :class:`Namespace`